Murdoch and Fox leadership must testify in Dominion trial if subpoenaed, judge rules

 A ruling in Delaware Superior Court on 31 March granted Dominion a partial victory in its motion for summary judgment in the blockbuster $1.6bn lawsuit against the network, which the judge determined broadcast false statements about the voting machine company and conspiracy theories surrounding Donald Trump’s loss in the 2020 presidential election.

 Both sides sought a pretrial ruling to declare them the winner and avoid a high-profile trial.
+Jury selection is scheduled to begin on 13 April.

 In a partial ruling in Dominion’s favour last week, the court determined that statements made on Fox News were presented as statements of fact, not statements of opinion, for which Fox News is responsible.
 But the court left open whether a jury would find its parent company Fox Corporation responsible.

-The court also determined that Dominion is entitled to summary judgment for its defamation claims, but it will be up to the jury to determine whether “actual malice” is involved, the legal standard established by the US Supreme Court in defamation cases involving public figures alleged to have knowingly presented false claims or made them with reckless disregard for the truth.
+The court also determined that Dominion is entitled to summary judgment for its defamation claims, but it will be up to the jury to determine whether “actual malice” is involved.
+“Actual malice” is the legal standard established by the US Supreme Court in defamation cases involving public figures alleged to have knowingly presented false claims with reckless disregard for the truth.

-Fox has repeatedly denied wrongdoing and argued that statements on air were protected by the First Amendment and, because they were supported by the former president in his spurious efforts to overturn election results, those claims were newsworthy.
+Fox has repeatedly denied wrongdoing and argued that statements made on air were protected by the First Amendment.
+They’ve also said that because they were supported by the former president in his spurious efforts to overturn election results, those claims were newsworthy.

+“Dominion clearly wants to continue generating misleading stories from their friends in the media to distract from their weak case,” according to a statement from a Fox spokesperson given to Mediaite.
+“Demanding witnesses who had nothing to do with the challenged broadcasts is just the latest example of their political crusade in search of a financial windfall.”

+At Monday’s hearing, Judge Davis rejected Fox’s position that the Murdochs, Mr Ryan and Fox Corporation chief legal and policy officer Viet Dinh “were not in control over what was published at Fox News,” determining that Dominion presented sufficient evidence in their involvement.

 The Murdochs already provided sworn depositions in the case, with court documents exposing a series of revelations about the inner workings of the network and communications among its top executives, producers and on-air personalities.